-- Youth Councils, which will provide opportunities for youth to actively participate in planning and conducting youth programs. - Volunteer Community Service will provide opportunities for youth to actively learn through service to their community. - Workforce Preparation provides opportunities for youth to prepare for successful entry into the workforce. - Youth Technology Lab.
-Provides opportunities for youth to explore interests, enhance technology skills, and research information.
+• Youth Councils; provides opportunities for youth to actively participate in planning and conducting youth programs.

+- Volunteer Community Service; provides opportunities for youth to actively learn through service to their community. - Workforce Preparation; provides opportunities for youth to prepare for successful entry into the workforce. - Youth Technology Lab; provides opportunities for youth to explore interests, enhance technology skills, and research information. - Youth Homework Lab; provides opportunities to complete assignments with the assistance of a certified teacher.

-We encourage our Families to share their culture, heritage and home language throughout all age group curriculums.
+We encourage our Families to share their culture, heritage and home language throughout CDC, SAC, & MST group curriculums.
+Please contact your program director about volunteering to share information.

-CHILD AND YOUTH SPORTS & FITNESS PROGRAM
+YOUTH SPORTS & FITNESS PROGRAM